 The impeller may get damaged if other types of lubricant than glycerin are used.

-- 6 Press the impeller in with an clockwise rotating movement. - 7 Install the cover with a new O-ring (4).
+- 4 Press the impeller in with an anti-clockwise rotating movement. - 5 Fit the sealing washer on the center bearing of the shaft.
+Install the cover with a new O-ring.

 Seawater System, Cleaning and Inhibiting